Dwijad/Dockerize-Kafka-Connect/README.md

     Name: LISTENER_PORT
     Default value: 8081
-    Description: The worker listener and Rest server port number.
+    Description: The port number used by the worker listener and Rest server.

     Name: REST_ADVERTISED_HOST_NAME
     Default value: connect-worker-1